xiaxueyi00-eng/cart253/mod-jam frog/planning.md

 - How does the fly move?

-- The fly starts on the left at a random y-position and moves to the right.

 - The fly also moves up and down and randomly from left to right.

 - Every third fly is yellow instead of black.